gortaina/100DaysOfCode/100DaysOfCode_Round2.md

 https://gitmoji.carloscuesta.me/
 ````
 ## Day 008/100 10/02/2020 - Monday - dawn
-Management teams on Hackaton Shawee, I have to rebuild a entire team twice!
+Management teams on Hackaton Shawee, I had to rebuild a entire team twice!
 Now, it is a BIG TEAM!
 Go Fenix!
 Let´s code this!
 101
 <br>#100DaysOfCode